 The totally free browser-proxy "VPN" built in to the Opera web browser managed to get Netflix streaming every time we tried.
 There's a catch: You can choose from among only three locations, vaguely described as "Europe," "Asia" and "Americas."
 And Opera's Netflix streams were blotchy and blurry.
 But you’re getting it for free.

-Here are the best TV shows that Netflix currently (as of March 2019) streams in Australia, Canada, Japan, Mexico and the United Kingdom, but not the United States, along with how you can stream them in the U.S.
+Here are the best TV shows that Netflix currently (as of late May 2019) streams in Australia, Brazil, Canada, France, Germany, Japan, Mexico and the United Kingdom, but not the United States, along with how you can stream them in the U.S.

 Credit: Najmi Arif/Shutterstock